 Planning staff have reviewed the Planning Justification Report submitted by Upper Canada Consultants dated April 4th 2019, and agree with its commentary.
-However, it should be noted that the consultant's report specified the requested lot coverage at 34% for 36 Stella Street when in fact the variance application requested 40%.

 A pre-consult was held with the applicant(s) of the property and staff from the Town on April 19th, 2017 to discuss the future development.